 W Eidolon- Dread apparitions that radiate unearthly fear, preventing their foes from approaching as they bombard them with negative energies.

-W Flayed ghost- Hideous phantoms capable of inflicting illusory wounds that temporarily reduce the stamina of their victims.
+W Flayed ghost- Hideous phantasms capable of inflicting illusory wounds that temporarily reduce the stamina of their victims.

-n Ghoul - Both strong and tough, these undead creatures tear apart and devour anything that crosses their path.
+n Ghoul - Both strong and tough, these undead horrors tear apart and devour anything that crosses their path.

 These are magicians who have chosen undeath in order to prolong their existence.
 Since becoming a lich requires considerable arcane power, these are some of the most dangerous types of undead you can come across.

 L Halazid warlock- Undying servants of forgotten gods, halazid warlocks can sacrifice their allies to create explosions of negative energy.

-L Lich- Powerful undead mages capable of casting a wide and unpredictable variety of spells.
+L Lich- Powerful undead mages capable of casting a wide variety of spells.

-L Ancient lich- A long-lived lich that has achieved mastery over multiple kinds of magic.
+L Ancient lich- A long-lived lich that has achieved mastery over offensive magic.
 Their spells are hideously powerful.

 | I see Egypt and the Egyptians - I see the pyramids and obelisks;|

 I look on chisel'd histories, songs, philosophies, cut in slabs

-M Guardian mummy- A more capable opponent than a standard mummy, it also bears a vicious death curse.
+M Guardian mummy- A more capable and less flammable opponent than a standard mummy, it also bears a vicious death curse.

 M Royal mummy- Powerful undead royalty with many resistances, all the necromantic prowess of a mummy priest, and ruinous death curses.

 A variety of undead notorious for their skill with Hexes and thirst for the blood of the living.

-b Vampire bat- Flimsy bloodsucking vermin that pose no real threat.
+b Vampire bat- Flimsy bloodsucking vermin that pose little threat save to the truly inexperienced.

 y Vampire mosquito- Pesky undead insects that come in swarms, but rarely prove dangerous when fought one-on-one.

 V Vampire knight- Moderately dangerous foes that attempt to cripple you with Hexes before pummeling you in melee.

 V Jiangshi- Deceptively nimble cadavers from distant lands that absorb life essence through their knife-like claws.

 z Flying skull- Swift but weak, flying skulls make for mediocre guardians but serve as an excellent alarm system.

 z Skeletal warrior- Powerful undead warriors who combine surprising durability with two-handed weaponry.